Uttam1910/PRODIGY_SD_4-sudoku-solver/README.md

 ### **Contributing**
 Contributions, issues, and feature requests are welcome!
 Here's how you can contribute:

-### **Fork the repository.**
+1. Fork the repository.
-Create your feature branch: git checkout -b feature/my-new-feature.
+2. Create your feature branch: git checkout -b feature/my-new-feature.
-Commit your changes: git commit -m 'Add some feature'.
+3. Commit your changes: git commit -m 'Add some feature'.
-Push to the branch: git push origin feature/my-new-feature.
+4 Push to the branch: git push origin feature/my-new-feature.
-Submit a pull request.
+5. Submit a pull request.